sanposhiho/molize/README.md

 # mol

-mol is library to realizing actor model based program on Go.
+mol is library to realizing actor model based applications with Go.

 Influenced by Erlang and Akka